 “Eat food.
 Not too much.
 Mostly plants.”Michael Pollan

-I remember when In Defense of Food came out, it was groundbreaking.
+I remember when In Defense of Food (affiliate link) came out, it was groundbreaking.
 The mantra “Eat food.
 Not too much.
 Mostly plants.” could easily be the only dietary advice any of us need.